-Considering the fact that we receive hundreds, if not thousands of marketing messages every day, coupled with the reality that my days and weeks are already way overloaded, then in the reality of my own time as a business manager, I'm only going to pay attention to those messages that will impact my own value as a manager and the value of my company.
+Considering the fact that we, as consumers and as managers, receive hundreds, if not thousands of marketing messages every day.
+Couple that fact with the reality that my weeks (and yours) are already way overloaded, In the reality of time management, I'm only going to pay attention to those messages that will increase my own value as a manager and the potential value for my company.
+Everything else is a simple DELETE.